-On September 12, 2020, Mr Ranger crossed over the rainbow bridge at age 12-1 month shy of his 13th birthday.
+On September 12, 2020, Mr. Ranger crossed over the rainbow bridge at age 12, one month shy of his 13th birthday.

-He played Santa Paws during the Christmas Parades each year; marched with his baby sister Moira in the Colorado Springs Parade of Lights for 2 years and was quite the lady’s man.
+He played Santa Paws during the Christmas parades each year; marched with his baby sister, Moira, in the Colorado Springs Parade of Lights for 2 years and was quite the ladies man.

 He loved all girls, both human and dog.
 He was even a playboy for his last Halloween parade.
 He was big brother and mentor to Moira.
-He taught Moira how to play nicely, but still be an enforcer.
+He taught her how to play nicely but still be an enforcer.

 Jessie was adopted from a client in 2013.
 She had outgrown two sets of children.
 The children grew up and went off to their lives, leaving their parents to care for Jessie.

 On December 13, 2017, she was found deceased in her tank.
-She will be deeply missed.
+She is deeply missed.

 Eddie Munster was adopted from Table Mountain Animal Center in October of 2008.
 He actually volunteered himself for adoption!

-Because we got him right before Halloween, we decided he had to have a Halloween name, and Pumpkin was not it.
+Because we got him right before Halloween, we decided he had to have a Halloween name and Pumpkin it was not.
 When we got home, the first thing that Eddie did was curl up next to me to watch the “Munsters” marathon on TV.
-Hence the name Eddie Munster.
+Hend, the name Eddie Munster.
 He really was just what I ordered.

 He instantly took to his job as therapy and demo cat, with an “I love everyone” attitude.
 His philosophy on life was “There is nothing that some petting can’t fix.”
 For nine years, Eddie was therapy cat extraordinaire, visiting several nursing homes and building his little harem of “lady friends” at each stop.

 The love of Eddie’s life was Miss Mattie, who misses him terribly.
 They took months to get along after Mattie came to live with us.
-Once they decided to get along, they had been a “married couple” ever since.
-They slept together, played together, fought (with Eddie always losing and having skin ripped from his face, despite the fact Mattie is declawed and he was not), and then were right back to sleeping together.
-Whenever Eddie left for work (dog tutoring or therapy visits) Mattie sat by the door waiting for him to come home.
+Once they decided to get along, they acted like they have been a “married couple” ever since.
+They slept together, played together, fought (with Eddie always losing and having a bit of skin missing from his face, despite the fact that Mattie is declawed and was not), and then they were right back to sleeping together.
+Whenever Eddie left for work ( dog tutoring or therapy visits) Mattie sat by the door waiting for him to come home.

 Eddie’s nemesis was Jessie the turtle.
-He was terrified of the “moving rock.”
-Whenever Jessie was loose on the floor, and we could not find her, we looked for Eddie.
-He would be at the furthest point in the room away from Jessie.
-Find Eddie and draw a straight line to the farthest distance.
-There would be Jessie.
+He was terrified of the “moving rock”.
+Whenever Jessie was loose on the floor and we could not find her, we looked for Eddie/ He would be at the furthest point in the room away from Jessie.
+Fine Eddie and draw a straight line to the farthest distance and there would be Jessie.

 Eddie’s death on July 7, 2017 was not only tragic but shocking.
-He went from a healthy cat to kidney failure in less than 48 hours.
-The exact cause of the sudden kidney failure is not known.
-(He did not have access to any poison or other cats).
+He went form a healthy cat to kidney failure in less than 24 hours.
+The cause was never determined and he had had no contact with poisons or interactions with other cats that were not known to him.

 For such a little cat, Eddie left huge pawprints on so many hearts and is deeply missed.
-So many dogs will never have the pleasure of being taught proper interaction with a kitty.
+So many dogs will never have the pleasure of being taught proper interactions with a kitty.

-A dear friend of Canine/Feline Behavior and Joyous Paws Pet Therapy!
+A dear friend of Canine/Feline Behavior Counseling and Joyous Paws Pet Therapy.

 She was a wonderful person and is greatly missed!